jn-se/node-red-contrib-heos/Readme.md

 ## Installation

-Install via Node-RED settings palette is not yet available.
+If you have already Node-RED installed you can install the HEOS nodes via the editor.
+Go to the Node-RED menu and `Manage palette`.
+Then select the `Ìnstall` tab and search for the package `node-red-contrib-heos`.

+**Alternatively: Manual Installation via npm**

-Please install via npm in Node-RED folder and point to the path where you downloaded the HEOS node.
+In Node-RED folder install with npm and point to the path where you downloaded the HEOS node.

     npm install path/to/node-red-contrib-heos

 Then restart Node-RED to load the new HEOS node.

-## Usage
+## Getting Started

 This package offers nodes to send commands to the HEOS network and listen for responses.